-Social networking websites, picture messaging and the instant sharing functions available on many of the latest camera phones have contributed to a huge demand for high quality digital cameras on mobile phones.
+The growth of social networking websites, picture messaging, photo blogs and the instant sharing functions available on many of the latest camera phones have contributed to a huge demand for high quality digital cameras on mobile phones.

 We want our media on demand and when it comes to pictures we are no different.
 With a great camera phone, we can make sure our friends and family are kept up to date with what's going on in our lives anywhere in the world.
 And ensure we capture great memories in the style they deserve.

-The latest generation of camera phones allow us to take high resolution images and upload them directly to social networking sites, photo sharing communities and our friends' and families' desktops at the touch of a virtual button.
+The latest generation of camera phones allow us to take high resolution images and upload them directly to social networking sites, photo sharing communities and our friends' and families' desktops at the touch of a button.

-Camera phones have become more affordable too.
-Nowadays you can pick up an excellent camera phone comparable to most digital cameras free with a range of mobile contracts.
+High-end camera phones have become more affordable too.
+Nowadays you can pick up an excellent camera phone that's almost comparable to an SLR for free with a range of mobile contracts.